 The symptoms of Surfers Ears are: Impaired hearing, difficulty draining water from the ears, increased number of ear infections, and sometimes ear pain

-In general, it will begin to be more noticeable in your 30’s and 40’s, and one ear is usually going to be worse than the other.
-This may be due to your favored side, and which ear hits the water first, or the direction of the prevailing wind.
+It will be more noticeable in your 30s and 40s, and one ear is usually going to be worse than the other.
+This may be because of your favored side, and which ear hits the water first, or the direction of the prevailing wind.

-Of course, all of these symptoms are very general and can be signs of many ear problems.
-If you start getting any of these then you should seek medical advice.
+Of course, these symptoms are very general and can be signs of many ear problems.
+If you get any of these, then you should seek medical advice.
 This problem is easy for your doctor to diagnose.

-If you are a younger surfer, then avoid all of these problems in later life by wearing the best surf ear plugs you can find!
+If you are a younger surfer, then avoid these problems in later life by wearing the best surf ear plugs you can find!

 If you require more information, please check these references